 Swiss breed lovers realized that they had to step into action to save the breed, and that is what they did.
 A professor called Albert Heim established the Berner breed club in 1907.
 But it wasn’t until 1926 that his American history began.
 A farmer from Kansas imported a pair, and the rest is history.
 In 2020, he is the 22nd most popular dog breed in America, according to the American Kennel Club (AKC).

 Greater Swiss Mountain Dog

-The Greater Swiss Moutain Dog is a much older dog breed than the Berner.
+The Greater Swiss Mountain Dog is a much older dog breed than the Berner.
 And it is thought that the Swissy dates back to the Roman era.
-It is believed that his ancestors were Julias Caeser’s Mastiff-type war dogs, and this is why he is known as the ‘greater’ one.
+It is believed that his ancestors were Julius Caesar’s Mastiff-type war dogs, and this is why he is known as the ‘greater’ one.

 He is also the foundation of the four Swiss breeds, and the largest too.
 The Greater Swiss is also a component breed of the Saint Bernard (who is not one of the four Swiss mountain breeds, contrary to popular belief).